BafanaMadume/Python-week1-week4/README.md

 ### COPY A DICTIONARY
 You cannot copy a dictionary simply by typing dict2 = dict1, because: dict2 will only be a reference to dict1, and changes made in dict1 will automatically also be made in dict2 ways to make a copy, one way is to use the built-in Dictionary method copy()
+---
+---
+# LIST COMPREHENSION
+it offers a s way shorter syntax when you want to create a new list based on the values of an existing list first list comprehension